Death Star: Original Death Star

-Rogue One focuses on a band of Rebels stealing the Death Star plans just prior to the events of A New Hope.
+In the lead-up to Rogue One and A New Hope during the final three-episode block of Andor, the Death Star's existence was discovered among Meero's files by ISB Lieutenant Supervisor and Axis network spy Lonni Jung as a front for Project Celestial Power, which was publicly known as the Energy Initiative with its stated intent to provide sustainable and unlimited energy to worlds, mainly those ravaged by the Clone Wars.
+He also learns that the increased prison sentences and the Ghorman and Jedha projects were meant to accelerate its completion.
+While Jung was killed by Luthen Rael to eliminate him as a loose end and later Rael himself being euthanized by Kleya Marki to prevent his interrogation, the information was eventually passed on to Alliance High Command, though they doubted the weapon's existence due to their strained relationship with the Axis network spymaster, which was verified by Cassian Andor during the events of Rogue One.
+Rogue One proper focuses on a small band of rebels under the titular improvised callsign and their actions in stealing the plans containing the weakness exploited in A New Hope.
 The Death Star is first used to destroy Jedha City, both as a response to a violent insurgency on the planet and as a display of the Death Star's operational status.
 Tarkin assumes control over the Death Star while Krennic investigates security breaches in the design project.
 It is subsequently revealed that Galen discreetly sabotaged the design by building a vulnerability into the reactor.
 After the Death Star plans are stolen from the Scarif vault, Tarkin fires the Death Star's superlaser on the base, killing Krennic, as well as Jyn Erso and her small band of rebels.
 Rogue One also reveals that the Death Star's superlaser is powered by multiple reactors, allowing it to vary its destructive power depending on the target; both the attack on Jedha City and the Scarif base used a single reactor.

 According to Star Wars reference books, the population of the Death Star was 1.7 million military personnel, 400,000 maintenance droids, and 250,000 civilians, associated contractors and catering staff.

 The Death Star was defended by thousands of turbolasers, ion cannons and laser cannons, plus a complement of seven to nine thousand TIE fighters, along with tens of thousands of support craft.
 It also had several massive docking bays, including dry docks capable of accommodating Star Destroyers.

 A hologram of the original Death Star is briefly visible in a scene at the Resistance base in The Force Awakens and used as a means of comparison with one from the First Order's own superweapon, Starkiller Base.